PyLink/PyLink/docs/technical/pmodule-spec.md

 `IRCS2SProtocol` is the most complete base server class, including a generic `handle_events()` supporting most IRC S2S message styles (i.e. prefix-less messages, protocols with and without UIDs).
 It also defines some incoming and outgoing command functions that hardly vary between protocols: `invite()`, `kick()`, `message()`, `notice()`, `numeric()`, `part()`, `quit()`, `squit()`, and `topic()` as of PyLink 2.0.
 This list is subject to change in future releases.

 ### For non-IRC protocols: `classes.PyLinkNetworkCoreWithUtils`
-Although this hasn't been put into practice, PyLink is designed to allow expansion into non-IRC protocols by providing a generic class that only includes state checking and utility functions.
+Although no such transports have been implemented yet, PyLink leaves some level of abstraction for non-IRC protocols (e.g. Discord, Telegram, Slack, ...) by providing generic classes that only include state checking and utility functions.

-Subclassing one of the `PyLinkNetworkCore*` classes means that a protocol module only needs to define one method of entry: `connect()`, and must do all message processing by itself.
-Configuration validation checks and autoconnect must also be reimplemented.
-IRC-style utility functions (i.e. `PyLinkNetworkCoreWithUtils` methods) *may* also be reimplemented.
+Subclassing one of the `PyLinkNetworkCore*` classes means that a protocol module only needs to define one method of entry: `connect()`, and must set up its own message handling stack.
+Protocol configuration validation checks and autoconnect must also be reimplemented.
+IRC-style utility functions (i.e. `PyLinkNetworkCoreWithUtils` methods) should also be reimplemented / overridden when applicable.

-(Unfortunately, this code work is complicated, so please get in touch with us if you're stuck or want tips!)
+(Unfortunately, this work is complicated, so please get in touch with us if you're stuck or want tips!)

 ### Other